 “Honai” Homes (Indonesia)

 Honai is the traditional house of the mountainous community in central Papua, Indonesia.
-The main, rounded body of the simple abodes are hand-built from wooden planks, the thatched roofs are made from palm leaves, and the interior walls are insulated with woven bamboo.
+The main, rounded body of the simple abodes are hand-built from wooden plank, and the interior walls are insulated with woven bamboo.
+The straw roofs can often be substituted with reeds or palm leaves.
 A typical honai home is approximately 4-6 meters in diameter and 5-7 meters in height.
 Despite their small size, they are usually occupied by 5-10 people.

 Hanok Houses (Korea)